NaomiNicholson/NaomiNicholson.github.io/index.md

 ## Introduction

 Godspeed is a robot that follows running track lines and uses a fan to cool the user down.
 It additionally maintains a set distance between itself and the user and avoids collisions with oncoming obstructions.
+This robot allows the user to enjoy a cool walk along a terrain marked with a line, such as the Georgia Tech tracks.

 ## Design Process

-How we got there.
+This project started off with three unique goals:
+1. The device would need to adjust itself and follow a predetermined line.
+2. The device would need to detect incoming collisions and avoid them.
+3. The device would need to have user-ajustable fan speed and distance between itself and the user through Bluetooth.

 ## How to Setup This Robot